yogeshhegde/processor-sdk-doc/source/devices/AM62PX/debian/Getting_Started_Guide.rst

         Insert a micro SD card into the USB SD card reader and start Etcher.
 Choose the debian wic image to be flashed, choose the USB SD card reader as the target, and then click "Flash".
-        Etcher will decompress the image and write it to the SD card, as shown below:
+        Etcher will decompress the image and write it to the SD card, as shown in the following:

     ..
 Image:: /images/balena_etcher.png